A Summer-Loving Guide To The City With Soul

 Day 2: Museums, festivals and a night on the town

-If you agree that breakfast in Mississippi should start with some classic cheese grits and sausage biscuits and end with a freshly brewed cup of coffee, Sneaky Beans is the place to start your day off with a quintessential southern breakfast and a cup of coffee meant to be savored.
-Make sure to get here early!
-The biscuits at Sneaky Beans are made fresh daily and are so well-loved that they are known to sell out within hours of opening.
+If you agree that breakfast in Mississippi should start with freshly brewed coffee, The Bean (formerly Sneaky Beans) is the place to start your day off with a southern breakfast and a cup of joe meant to be savored.

 Explore the MS Museum of Natural Science